 We organise social events each month around Australia, to provide opportunities for romance readers to get together to discuss all things romance fiction.
 From the banks of the Yarra, to the golden sands of northern beaches, from the windswept bluffs of Sydney Harbour, to the wine regions of WA – we have Australia covered.

 With an online blog and email group, our members have 24-hour access to reviews, interviews with authors, giveaways and the romance reader community.
 We also connect with readers via Facebook, Twitter and Goodreads.

-We hold the Australian Romance Readers Convention (ARRC) biennially, a reader-focused event where members can sit in on panels with big-name authors from bestseller lists, and learn more about romance fiction, our favourite stories and characters, and the publishing industry.
+We hosted five Australian Romance Readers Conventions, reader-focused events where members could sit in on panels with big-name authors from bestseller lists, and learn more about romance fiction, our favourite stories and characters, and the publishing industry.